SlimC/voice-of-the-customer/README.md

     ```
 **Note:** The commands return a message that warns you that the Shared plan for the Cloudant NoSQLDB service is not free.

-10. A file named `.env` file is used to provide the service keys for your service instances to the application.
+10. A file named `.env` file is used to list the service keys for your service instances to the application.
 Create a `.env` file in the root directory of your clone of the project repository by copying the sample `.env.example` file by using the following command:

 	```bash
 	cp .env.example .env